Record Series Search Help

 What the search box looks like:

-In this example, there's a sample search for "microfilm" in the Find field.
+In this example, there's a sample search for "86-368" in the Local ID (Record Series Number) field.

 How to use the search box: